logo for organic-pet-digest.com

 • Break down and get rid of older wastes that have accumulated in the liver and fatty tissues

-• Unload the products of infections, abscesses and tumors
+• Unload the products of infections, abscesses and canine tumors

 • Repair overworked cells, glands and organs